 Our attorneys have successfully defended the rights of many workers and pedestrians who have been injured at dangerous excavation sites in the New York and New Jersey metro area.
-If you or a loved one has suffered severe physical injury at an excavation site, contact Ginarte O’Dwyer Gonzalez Gallardo & Winograd, LLP, now.
-Call 1-888-GINARTE (1-888-446-2783) or use our online form for a free consultation.
+If you, or a loved one, have suffered severe physical injuries at an excavation site, contact Ginarte Gallardo Gonzalez Winograd L.L.P., now.
+Call 1-888-GINARTE (1-888-446-2783), or use our online form for a free consultation.

 About NY & NJ Excavation Accidents

-Construction workers in excavated areas have a death rate more than double that of other workers, according to OSHA.
-There are many threats related to excavations, including cave-ins, falls, falling objects, explosions, fires and low oxygen.
+Construction workers in excavated areas have a death rate more than double that of other workers, according to OSHA (Occupational Safety & Health Administration).
+There are many threats related to excavations, including cave-ins, falls, falling objects, explosions, fires, and low oxygen.
 These hazards and others are why OSHA and state authorities have created a long list of safety rules to prevent excavation accidents.
 Excavations also must be inspected daily to ensure compliance.

 Proper safety precautions are determined by the excavation to be performed.
-For example, excavations in the middle of midtown Manhattan’s soaring skyscrapers, congested traffic and populated streets is held to a different safety standard from an excavation in a field in central New Jersey.
+For example, excavations in the middle of midtown Manhattan’s soaring skyscrapers, congested traffic, and populated streets is held to a different safety standard than an excavation in an open field in rural New Jersey.
 State laws regulate everything, including the placement of the excavated material, the structure of trenches and bracing, safety railings to protect workers and pedestrians, access to the excavation and all materials to be used when performing excavations.

 Serious excavation accidents can happen when the responsible parties don’t follow the rules.